nutterb/pixiedust/cran-comments.md

 ## Test environments
 * local Linux install (R-3.4.3; #135-Ubuntu SMP Fri Jan 19 11:48:36 UTC 2018)
-* x86_64-pc-linux-gnu (Ubuntu precise 12.04.5 64-bit) (on travis-ci), R 3.4.1
+* x86_64-pc-linux-gnu (Ubuntu trusty 14.04.5 64-bit) (on travis-ci), R 3.4.2
+* win-builder (release R 3.4.3)
 * win-builder (devel 2017-09-12 r73242)

 ## R CMD check results
-At the request of a user, this update reduces the dependency on R to 3.1.2.
-It also fixes a handful of bugs identified while developing additional tests.

-There were no ERRORS or WARNINGS in any of the checks.

-NOTE: on win-builder
-The note flags potentially misspelled words in the package description.
-All words are correctly spelled.

 ## Downstream dependencies
-`HydeNet` shows no warnings, errors, or notes.
+`HydeNet` and `pointblank` show no warnings, errors, or notes.

 I was unable to complete the checks on `pointblank`; my system could not resolve the Java dependencies.
-I have notified the maintainer that I am submitting this update to CRAN, as he is also trying to lower the R version dependency.
+I have notified the maintainer that I am submitting this update to CRAN.
+I will note that the current version of `pointblank` on CRAN shows errors.
+These are unrelated to `pointblank`, and the development version on GitHub no longer uses `pixiedust` as a dependency.

-`tadaatoolbox` generates a warning about an undocumented argument.
-I have notified the maintainer; their fix has been applied but not yet submitted to CRAN
+I have notified the `pointblank` maintainer of this submission.

 Thanks,
 Benjamin